In process

 The research also reveals that deep space is a "synergistic killer," in that these hazards could interact in ways that increase their lethality.

-Earthbound reveals the political pressures that have driven the human deep-space program, including advocacy by cosmic cheerleaders—budget-protecting NASA, scientists protecting their careers, uncritical media, self-serving politicians, profit-seeking aerospace corporations, and naïve space travel enthusiasts.
-It explains how science fiction acts as propaganda, giving a false sense that deep-space travel is feasible.
-In reality there is no magical gravity, instant food synthesis, or infinite fuel, as depicted in science fiction from Star Wars to Star Trek to The Martian.
+Earthbound reveals the political pressures that have driven the human deep-space program, including advocacy by NASA and cosmic cheerleaders—scientists protecting their careers, self-serving politicians, profit-seeking aerospace corporations, and naïve space travel enthusiasts.
+It explains how science fiction acts as propaganda, giving a false sense that human deep-space travel is feasible.
+In reality there is no magical gravity, instant food synthesis, radiation protection, or infinite fuel, as depicted in science fiction from Star Wars to Star Trek to The Martian.

 The book also documents the many billions of dollars wasted on past and present human space programs.
 And it questions whether human deep-space travel is ethical, given its unavoidable hazards.